HamzaGbada/Crud-demo/README.md

 This project is carried out as part of a technical interview with the company Smartek.
 So the main idea is to develop an application explains **CRUD** operations using spring boot and mongo DB.
-In this app we are using Spring Data JPA for built-in methods to do CRUD operations and Mongo queries using MongoTemplate.
+In this app we are using MongoTemplate for built-in methods to do CRUD operations and Mongo queries.
 We used also Docker to create required images and containers for the app, and we use Jenkins to prepare **CI/CD** pipeline.

 ### Built With